North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- North Carolina has combined with its opponents to score more than 70.5 points only two times this season.
+- North Carolina has combined with its opponents to score more than 71.5 points just twice this season.

-- Saturday's total is 5.8 points lower than the two team's combined 76.3 points per game average.
+- Saturday's over/under is 4.8 points lower than the two team's combined 76.3 points per game average.

-- These two squads combine to allow 55.5 points per game, 15 fewer than this contest's over/under.
+- This contest's over/under is 16 points greater than the 55.5 these two squads combine to surrender per game this season.

-- The average total in Tar Heels games this season is 65.8, 4.7 points fewer than Saturday's over/under of 70.5 .
+- The average total in Tar Heels games this season is 65.8, 5.7 points fewer than Saturday's total of 71.5 .

-- In 2021, games involving the Blue Devils have averaged a total of 55.9 points, 14.6 fewer than this game's set over/under.
+- The 71.5 total in this game is 15.6 points above the 55.9 average total in Blue Devils games this season.

 North Carolina Stats and Trends

-- North Carolina has two wins against the spread in four games this year.
+- North Carolina has two wins against the spread in four games this season.

-- The Tar Heels covered the spread in their only game when favored by 18 points or more.
+- This season, the Tar Heels won ATS in their only game as a favorite of 19.5 points or more.

-- North Carolina's games this year have hit the over on three of four set point totals (75%).
+- North Carolina has eclipsed the over/under in 75% of its opportunities this year (three times over four games with a set point total).

-- In games that North Carolina piles up more than 419.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- North Carolina is 2-0 against the spread and 2-0 overall when the team piles up over 419.8 yards.

-- The Tar Heels have turned the ball over one more time (8 total) than the Blue Devils have forced a turnover (7) this season.
+- This year, the Tar Heels have turned the ball over eight times, one more than the Blue Devils' takeaways (7).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.